 The original version won Runner Click’s Best Running Sunglasses award.

-The Stealth Edition sunglasses will cost $34.99 and pre-orders are available.
+The Stealth Edition sunglasses are available NOW.